richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_AppRBAC.md

 This solution considers the following requirements:

 * "We want to share our secured Cognitive Search index with our community of business users"
+* "We want to use Role-Based Access Control {i.e., Azure Active Directory} for all security"
 * "Since the Demo App only supports QueryKey-based security, we need an alternate solution"

 ## Prerequisites